mantidproject/documents/Design/Workbench/design-layout.md

 structure described below for the graphical components.
 These changes will be made on the `master` branch prior to any work starting on the workbench.
 This will minimize the effect of merge conflicts on existing components that are going to be reused.

-The advantage here is that we can remove the existing MantidPlot on this branch and reuse the name for the new workbench.
+## Merging & Removal of MantidPlot

+There will become a point when the new workbench has enough features to be releasable to the general audience as a viable replacement for MantidPlot.
+MantidPlot would not be removed at this point until we can be satisfied that the new workbench serves our current users needs.
+See section in [architeture](design-arch) section regarding widget code shared between MantidPlot and the new workbench.

 Directory Structure
 ===================